 "The Church and kingdom to which we belong will become the kingdom of our God and his Christ, and brother Brigham Young will become President of the United States," (Journal of Discourses, vol. 5, p.
 219).

-Heber C. Kimball said the earth conceives and is alive.
+Heber C. Kimball said that the earth conceives and is alive.

 Orson Pratt (a Mormon apostle in the 1800's) makes a false prophecy.

-John Taylor, the third President of the Mormon Church, said Christianity is of the Devil.
+John Taylor, the third President of the Mormon Church, said that Christianity is of the Devil.

 History of the Church states that Joseph Smith fired a gun into the mob that killed him.

-Wilford Woodruff, the fourth President, said God was increasing in knowledge.
+Wilford Woodruff, the fourth President, said that God was increasing in knowledge.

-James Talmage, a Mormon Apostle, said Psalm 82:6 is not about becoming gods.
+James Talmage, a Mormon Apostle, said that Psalm 82:6 is not about becoming gods.

 Various comments by authorities on the negro race.